JordanMicahBennett/Supermathematics-and-Artificial-General-Intelligence/index.md

 (b) Instead, [(1)](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf)  excludes pooling, because [(1)](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf)  requires translation variance, in order for Q learning to apply on the changing positions of the objects in pixels.

-Part D - I sought to create...
+Part D - Problem discussion...
 ======
 As a result I sought a model that could deliver both translation invariance and variance at the same time, and reasonably, **part of the solution** was models that disentangled factors of variation, i.e. [manifold learning frameworks](https://arxiv.org/abs/1611.03383).